 Parsons 2023 Investor Day to Highlight Growth Strategy and Strong End Market Opportunity

-/EIN News/ -- CENTREVILLE, Va., March 09, 2023 (GLOBE NEWSWIRE) -- Parsons Corporation (NYSE: PSN) announced today that it will host its Investor Day at the New York Stock Exchange in New York City on Wednesday, March 15, 2023, at 9:00 am ET.
-Parsons’ executives will present the company’s vision, strategy, key business initiatives, and financial goals.
+CENTREVILLE, Va., March 09, 2023 (GLOBE NEWSWIRE) -- Parsons Corporation PSN announced today that it will host its Investor Day at the New York Stock Exchange in New York City on Wednesday, March 15, 2023, at 9:00 am ET.
+Parsons' executives will present the company's vision, strategy, key business initiatives, and financial goals.

 Analysts and institutional investors who are interested in attending the live event should register through the company's investor relations website: https://www.parsons.com/investor-day/.
 Access to a live webcast of the event can be obtained through the investor relations section of the company's website.
 Participants should go to the website at least 15 minutes before the live event to download and install any necessary software.